Skip to main content

 Ages Percentage

-NCMEC receives reports of suspected child sex trafficking to our hotline, 1-800-THE-LOST, our CyberTipline, as well as from law enforcement.
-In 2021, NCMEC's Child Sex Trafficking Team provided analytical support to law enforcement in more than 17,200 reports regarding possible child sex trafficking.
+NCMEC receives reports of suspected child sex trafficking to our call center, 1-800-THE-LOST and our CyberTipline.
+Reports are primarily received from members of the public, child welfare, family members, electronic service providers and law enforcement.
+In 2022, NCMEC's Child Sex Trafficking Team provided analytical support to law enforcement on more than 19,000 reports regarding possible child sex trafficking.
+Find more information about child sex trafficking here.

 CST Recovery Services